LaraGalvan/LaraGalvan/README.md

-- 👋 Hi, I’m @LaraGalvan
+- 👋 Hi, I’m @LaraGalvan.
+This is where i post all my projects
 - 🌱 I’m currently learning Haskell and Prolog at University
 - 📫 How to reach me larii8899@gmail.com